What is BeAware and how to get rid of it

 - Go to the Application folder.
 Scroll the list of your apps to spot the BeAware app.
 Also, search for programs you downloaded right before you noticed the adware.

-- Drag and drop all these apps to the Trash.
-Right-click on the Trash icon and choose Empty Trash.
+- Drag and drop all these apps into the Bin.
+Right-click on the Bin icon and choose Empty Bin.

 - In the Finder, navigate to Go > Go to Folder.